LRibeiro20/voice_assistant1/README.md

 # voice_assistant1

-This a voice assistant repository, in order to run the code you need to install the requirements.txt.
+This is a voice assistant repository, in order to run the code you need to install the requirements.txt.

 To install run the command in your terminal: